exadel-inc/esl/src/modules/esl-image/README.md

    - *auto* - image starts loading only if it's visible and is inside or close to browser viewport area (determined using Intersection Observer API).
  - `ESLMediaQuery` - special syntax that allows defining different sources for different media queries.
 Supports media-query shortcuts.
  - Marker class.
 ESL Image can add a specific class on the specified parent element when the image is ready.
 ESL Image itself also has markers that indicate its state.
- - Provides events on state change (also supports inline syntax, e.g. `<esl-image-tag onload="">`)
+ - Provides events on state change (also supports inline syntax, e.g. `<esl-image-tag onload="">`).
- - Attributes observing
+ - Attributes observing.
- - A11y
+ - A11y.

 ### Accessibility behaviour
 ESL Image uses 'img' role if the role is not explicitly provided.